iDEA-iSAIL-Lab-UIUC/APEX/README.md

 ## How to run
 Go to code/src/path.py, change the dataset path if needed.
 The resulted log file name can be set in main.py line 14.

 For each dataset, you can run the corresponding command.
-We recommand to run MetaQA first because DBPedia and YAGO are very large knowledge graph datasets and takes time to finish executing.
+We recommand to run MetaQA first because DBpedia and YAGO are very large knowledge graph datasets and takes time to finish executing.

 ```sh
 cd code